 These events will take place in the first half of the day, before lunch.

-- The Oxford Explained presentation: This talk focuses on introducing students to the University of Oxford, the courses and societies it has to offer and the application process.
-It includes information on financial support available at the University, the practicalities of picking a course and a college, and illustrates practical ways in which students can engage with their subjects outside the classroom.
+- The Oxford Explained presentation: This talk focuses on introducing pupils to the University of Oxford, the courses and societies it has to offer and the application process.
+It includes information on financial support available at the University, the practicalities of picking a course and a college, and illustrates practical ways in which pupils can engage with their subjects outside the classroom.

-- St John’s Tour: This guided tour leads students through the various quads and gardens of St John’s, showing them the accommodation, halls and rooms around the college.
+- St John’s Tour: This guided tour leads pupils through the various quads and gardens of St John’s, showing them the accommodation, halls and rooms around the college.

 In addition to the above, we offer every school an Afternoon Activity.
 For this afternoon activity, you have a choice of one of the following:

 - Focuses on giving pupils the necessary tools for applying to Oxford, focusing on Personal Statements, Admissions tests and Interviews.